ColCarroll/meteor-books/README.md

 meteor-books
 ============

-A book recording application designed by Dr. Colin Carroll, implemented in Meteor.
+A meteor implementation of the book recording application by Colin Carroll.